meephubub/obsidian/y9/Maths/End Of Year To-do.md

 	==converting into standard form==
-	==multiplying standard form - add coefficients - convert to the same power dividing standard form - write as fraction - subtract coefficients==
+	==multiplying standard form - add coefficients - convert to the same power dividing standard form - write as fraction - subtract coefficients== Circle Theorems
+	1. Radius and tangent meet at 90°.
+	2. Equal tangents from an external point.
+	3. angle = 2 × circumference.
+	4. Right angle in a semicircle.
+	5. Angles in the same segment equal.
+	6. Alternate segment theorem applies.
+	7. Opposite angles in a cyclic quadrilateral add up to 180°.